KnpLabs/packagist-api/README.md

 #### Get composer details: {#get-composer-details}

-Similar to `get()`, but uses composer metadata which is Packagist's preferred way of retrieving details, since responses are cached efficiently as static files by the Packagist service.
+Similar to `get()`, but uses Composer metadata which is Packagist's preferred way of retrieving details, since responses are cached efficiently as static files by the Packagist service.
 The response lacks some metadata that is provided by `get()`, see [Packagist API documentation](https://packagist.org/apidoc)